xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/run.md

 ## Asserting execution

-To assert configuration or any guicey bean it would be enough to use run without callback:
+To assert configuration or any Guicey bean, it is enough to use run without a callback:

 ```java
 RunResult<CfgType> result = TestSupport.build(App.class).runCore();